+Annex IV (a)

-Annex IV (a): Additional background information on the amendments to the Rules of Procedure of the Committee on Budget and Finance
+Additional background information on the amendments to the Rules of Procedure of the Committee on Budget and Finance

-This document addresses the request of the Assembly of States Parties104 concerning the proposed 1. amendments to the Rules of the Procedure of the Committee on Budget and Finance (the Committee), which presents:(i) background information (ii) the need for and scope of the amendments to the Rules of Procedure; (iii) the financial implications of the proposed amendments; and (iv) the way forward concerning their adoption.
+1. This document addresses the request of the Assembly of States Parties1 concerning the proposed amendments to the Rules of the Procedure of the Committee on Budget and Finance (the Committee), which presents:(a) background information (b) the need for and scope of the amendments to the Rules of Procedure; (c) the financial implications of the proposed amendments; and (d) the way forward concerning their adoption.

-I. Background
+A. Background

-2. In September 2002, the Assembly approved the establishment of the Committee.

-The Rules of Procedure for the Committee were approved by the Assembly at its second session in 3 September 2003.105 The first amendment of the Rules of Procedure was approved at the seventh session of the Assembly in 2008.100

-4. At its twenty-sixth session in April 2016, the Committee had a preliminary discussion on its internal processes and procedures and concluded that its Rules of Procedure require further amendments to keep up with the developments that had taken place since the last amendment in 2008.
-As a result, the Committee setup an internal working group to undertake the task of reviewing its working practices and procedures in order to update the Rules of Procedure.

-At its twenty-eighth session in May 2017, the Committee was briefed by the internal working 5. group on the progress and suggested areas for amendments to the Rules of Procedure.
-The Committee then decided to consider possible amendments to its Rules of Procedure at its thirtieth session.

-At its thirtieth session in 2018, the Committee agreed on the necessary amendments and proposed 6. them to the Assembly for approval.
+- 2. In September 2002, the Assembly approved the establishment of the Committee. - 3.
+The Rules of Procedure for the Committee were approved by the Assembly at its second session in September 2003.2 The first amendment of the Rules of Procedure was approved at the seventh session of the Assembly in 2008.3 - 4.
+At its twenty-sixth session in April 2016, the Committee had a preliminary discussion on its internal processes and procedures and concluded that its Rules of Procedure require further amendments to keep up with the developments that had taken place since the last amendment in 2008.
+As a result, the Committee set-up an internal working group to undertake the task of reviewing its working practices and procedures in order to update the Rules of Procedure. - 5.
+At its twenty-eighth session in May 2017, the Committee was briefed by the internal working group on the progress and suggested areas for amendments to the Rules of Procedure.
+The Committee then decided to consider possible amendments to its Rules of Procedure at its thirtieth session.4 - 6.
+At its thirtieth session in 2018, the Committee agreed on the necessary amendments and proposed them to the Assembly for approval.
 However, the Assembly, at its seventeenth session in December 2018, requested that the Committee provide more detailed background information on the proposed amendments.

-II.
-Need for and scope of the amendment to the Rules of Procedure
+B. Need for and scope of the amendment to the Rules of Procedure

-The Committee was of the view that its Rules of Procedure needed to be kept updated in line with 7. the various decisions made by the Assembly in the past decade.
+- 7. The Committee was of the view that its Rules of Procedure needed to be kept updated in line with the various decisions made by the Assembly in the past decade.
 Specifically, the current Rules of Procedure do not reflect the developments that took place after 2008.
-Thus, the proposed amendments incorporate these developments in the Rules of Procedure of the Committee.

-8. Based on the Assembly's request to the Committee to provide a more strategic approach for the benefit of the Court and the Assembly, in 2011, the post of the Executive Secretary to the Committee on Budget and Finance was approved by the Assembly to provide the Committee with technical and administrative assistance.
-In addition, in 2015, the Assembly approved the re-establishment of the Audit Committee, where its technical and servicing duties had been entrusted to the Executive Secretary.
+Thus, the proposed amendments incorporate these developments in the Rules of Procedure of the Committee. - 8.
+Based on the Assembly's request to the Committee to provide a more strategic approach for the benefit of the Court and the Assembly, in 2011, the post of the Executive Secretary to the Committee on Budget and Finance was approved by the Assembly to